bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module2_css/CSS!.md

- Suppose we wated our inline block to have a certain amount of width?
+ Suppose we wanted our inline block to have a certain amount of width?
 It won't work because display's inline value takes away all [width, height, margin-top, margin-bottom, and float properties](https://codepen.io/bdpastl/pen/WWQNWa?editors=1000).

 ```html
 <!doctype html>